Embracing a new challenge

 Peter Bassett, maths teacher

 Peter is a maths teacher at Coopers School in Chislehurst, but for 27 years he worked in finance in London.
-Having raised his own family and enjoyed a successful career in the city, he wanted to pursue one of his long-term ambitions, and chose to make the switch to teaching a couple of years ago by enrolling on a School Direct (salaried) course with Bromley Schools’ Collegiate.
+Having raised his own family and enjoyed a successful career in the city, he wanted to pursue one of his long-term ambitions, and chose to make the switch to teaching a couple of years ago by enrolling on a salaried teacher training course with Bromley Schools’ Collegiate.

 “I’d been working in the same role for many years and I was no longer feeling challenged.
 So I had a decision to make: stay in my finance role, or give myself a new break,” he explains.

 With teaching always in the back of his mind, Peter saw it as a career that would offer him the challenge he was looking for and the opportunity to give something back.
-Being used to full-time employment, he was keen to dive in and get straight on with the job – and School Direct (salaried) allowed him direct access to the classroom and plenty of practical support.
+Being used to full-time employment, he was keen to dive in and get straight on with the job – and the salaried course allowed him direct access to the classroom and plenty of practical support.

 “There was always someone there for me.
 Given my experience, I wanted to try and take every step on my own but having different members of staff observing and giving me advice really made a difference,” he says.